gdmcdonald/google-automl-vision-predict/README.md

 # google-automl-vision-predict
-Jupyter notebook for classifying a folder of images using google auto-ml vision
+Generic Jupyter notebook for classifying a folder of images using google auto-ml vision

+Individual account details have been removed from this copy.